jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

     publications, have been sedulously instilled by Abdu'l-Baha, as evidenced by His authenticated and widely-scattered Tablets.
 (27-Feb-1929)

-So, far from being inventions by The Guardian, the bulk of these features have antecedents in writings by both Baha'u'llah and 'Abdu'l-Baha.
+So, far from being inventions by Shoghi Effendi, the bulk of these features have antecedents in writings by both Baha'u'llah and 'Abdu'l-Baha.

-This author has identified a number of key governing principles of the Baha'i Faith.
-While not claimed to be either exhaustive or authoritative; in particular, many of the religious aspects of Baha'i governments have been purposely omitted due to scope of work (3).
-Rather, the goal of this list is practical in nature: to serve as a summary of governing principles that can be carried over to other governing organizations.
+This section identifies a number of key governing principals, but does not claim to be exhaustive or authoritative.
+In particular, many of the religious aspects of Baha'i governments have been purposely omitted due to scope of work (3).
+Rather, the goal of this list is practical in nature: to serve as a summary of governing principles that can be carried over to other secular governing organizations.
 The hope is that it can contribute to a dialog on improving existing governing structures, both at the secular level, and at the level of governments of voluntary civic associations.

 This section is extremely heavy on citations.
 These citations are important for context.
 The primary purpose of this analysis was to